Westborough Behavioral Healthcare Hospital's adult inpatient services are equipped to address the mental health needs of diverse populations.

 Educational Groups – Psycho-educational group sessions are aimed at increasing coping, understanding, and knowledge through education.

-Individual/ Family Therapy – Individual and family therapy are designed to increase coping, understanding, and communication, as well as facilitate healing and a sense of understanding through effective communication and emotional expression.
+Individual Therapy– Individual therapy is designed to increase coping, understanding, and communication, as well as facilitate healing and a sense of understanding through effective communication and emotional expression.

 Reflection - Daily reflections and handouts are provided to set intentions for the day.
 The reflection is meant to provide encouragement and motivation for change.